10 Questions To Ask Your Mortgage Broker

 9) Is the mortgage transferable if I move to another property?

-10) Can you give advice on other things?
+10) Can you advise on other things?

 Maximise the amount you can borrow with help from a specialist broker